Argentine flag sun

 The man most credited with designing and proposing the Argentine flag is General Manuel Belgrano, a prominent leader of the Argentine War of Independence.
 Belgrano wasn’t only a military strategist but also a lawyer, economist, and politician, deeply committed to the cause of a free Argentina.

 The success of the cockade led Belgrano to propose a national flag using the same colors.
 On February 27, 1812, he hoisted the first flag of the United Provinces of the Río de la Plata (a precursor to modern Argentina) in the city of Rosario, by the Paraná River.
 This act, however, was initially met with caution by the government in Buenos Aires—which was still navigating a complex political landscape and hesitant to provoke the Spanish Crown too overtly.
-The government, under the direction of the Second Triumvirate, didn’t officially approve Belgrano’s flag at that very moment, fearing international repercussions.
-It was only later, following key military victories and a clearer path towards independence — that the flag’s design was officially sanctioned.
+The government, under the direction of the Second Triumvirate, did not officially approve Belgrano’s flag at that very moment, fearing international repercussions.
+It was only later, following key military victories and a clearer path towards independence, that the flag’s design was officially sanctioned.

 Official Adoption and Early Variations